bruce-hill/tomo/api/text.md

 Text.from_bytes : func(bytes: [Byte] -> [Text])
 ```

 Returns text that has been constructed from the given UTF8 bytes.

-Note: the text will be normalized, so the resulting text's UTF8 bytes may not exactly match the input.
+The text will be normalized, so the resulting text's UTF8 bytes may not exactly match the input.

 Argument | Type | Description | Default
 ---------|------|-------------|---------